facebookarchive/fbmentorship/training/exercises/01-SpellCheck.md

 Your mission, if you chose to accept it, is to find all the really od things and spelng mistakes that are all over and please halp me fixs them.

-I'd also love to see code, more code than I can ver put togethr myself.
+I'd also love to see code, more code than I can ver put together myself.

 ENJOY!!